 We collect your Personal Information for the primary purpose of providing our services and information to you.
 Autism Partnership will not collect or monitor any personal information about an individual without their consent.
 The only personal information collected is what has been provided voluntarily.
 Any personal information that we collect will only be used and disclosed for the purpose for which it has been provided to us.

-Personal information may need to be disclosed to external service providers engaged by Autism Partnership in order for those service providers to fulfil their service obligations to the firm.
-For example: IT service providers who assist in managing Autism Partnership’s servers and networks may need to access client data in order to maintain the servers and networks.
+Sensitive information is defined in the Privacy Act to include information or opinion about such things as an individual’s racial or ethnic origin, political opinions, membership of a political association, religious or philosophical beliefs, membership of a trade union or other professional body, criminal record or health information.
+Personal information may need to be disclosed to external service providers engaged by Autism Partnership in order for those service providers to fulfil their service obligations.
+IT service providers who assist in managing Autism Partnership’s servers and networks may need to access client data in order to maintain the servers and networks.
+All parties that we

 Where personal information is disclosed to an external party, Autism Partnership will take steps to ensure that the external party treats such information confidentially and in accordance with the federal Privacy Act 1988.

 Sensitive information will be used by us only:

 • For the primary purpose for which it was obtained

 • For a secondary purpose that is directly related to the primary purpose